Average Rent in Orlando, FL: 2026 Prices by Neighborhood

 4-Bedroom (SFH)$2,750+$2,200 - $3,200

-Orlando rents sit about 3% below the national apartment average of $1,637 per month, making it more affordable than South Florida while still offering solid yields.
+Orlando rents sit close to the national apartment average of roughly $1,640 a month — more affordable than South Florida, while still offering solid yields.

-Compared to Tampa, Orlando averages run $50-100 higher for apartments but lower for single-family rentals.
+Compared to Tampa, Orlando apartment averages run $50-100 higher but lower for single-family rentals.
 Both markets are cooling at similar rates.

 How Much Does Rent Cost in Each Orlando Neighborhood?